Dentrax/EasyBlockChain/README.md

 ---

-* Warning : This project assumes you have some intermediate-level C++ knowledge, and `does not teach C++ itself.`
+* Warning : This project assumes you have some Intermediate-Level C++ knowledge, and `does not teach C++ itself.`

-* Warning : This project are not a "How to create your own cryptocurrency" or "How to design centralized/decentralized coin systems" and will not teach "Cryptocurrency trading/mining techniques"
+* Warning : This project are not a `How to create your own cryptocurrency` or `How to design centralized/decentralized coin systems` and will not teach `Cryptocurrency trading/mining techniques`

 ## How To Use